bangkitdc/Algeo01-21055/README.md

 Linux/MacOS: Please run manually （>﹏<）

 ## Note
-Make sure you inputed the matrices right, because we use buffered reader so the number of element in the row or column must be precise.
+Make sure you inputed the matrices right, the number of element in the row or column must be precise.
+Input can be integer, double, or fraction.
+If you want to test your `.txt` file or your image `img file`, you can put your file in `test/img` for image file or `test/txt` for text file.

 ## Thank You (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧